meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 ![physioset_import node](./img/physioset_import_node.png "physioset_import node")

+__NOTE:__ In the diagram above I have depicted also the _data selection_ steps that take place before and after the actual node processing.
+These steps are common to all classes of processing nodes and, in the following, they will not be shown in the node diagrams.
+See the documentation of the generic [node][node] interface for more information.

+[node]: ../../+meegpipe/+node/README.md

 Nodes of class `physioset_import` admit only one configuration option, _Importer_.
 The user needs to set it to an object of one of the physioset